MortenHarding/docker-mvs38j/README.md

 ## Access the MVS Console

-Using the following command the MVS console for MVS/CE is opened.
+* Run the following command to access the MVS console for MVS/CE.

 ```sh
 docker attach ce